What are Bollinger Bands?

 Scenario #2 – The King of Sideways Market

 The above chart is an example of a sideways market.
 Initiating a short position at the ‘flattened upper band’ and long trade at the ‘flattened lower band’ are the ideal trades in a sideways market.
 When the wicks peek out of the flattened bands, it intimates an entry point, which endorses a high success rate.
-As long as the market remains zig-zag, Bollinger bands relevance and application is of prominence.
+As long as the market remains zig-zag, the bands’ relevance and application are of prominence.

 Bollinger bands are two lines drawn parallel to a moving average.

 They expand and contract based on price action and volatility.